Courier Newsroom: Strategy

-The Courier Newsroom's local digital new outlets are not traditional town newspapers.
-Instead, these are designed to encourage people in key swing states to vote Democratic, while looking like local newspapers.
+The Courier Newsroom's local digital news outlets are not traditional town newspapers.
+Instead, they are websites designed to encourage people in key swing states to vote Democratic, while looking like local newspapers.
 The articles are promoted on social media such as Facebook, which does not prohibit the practice because the newspapers are for-profit.
-Its articles trended on Election Day.

 Funders include George Soros, Reid Hoffman, and movie producers.
+Courier Newsroom received $250,000 from Planned Parenthood between June 2021 and June 2022.
+It received $715,000 in 2022 from "a dark money group with close ties to the Democratic Attorneys General Association" for "content creation and promotion."
+According to NOTUS, that same year "Courier wrote frequently and favorably of a Democratic attorney general candidate in Nevada named Aaron Ford."
+Ford won his election.

-In 2020, the Hopewell Fund financed Courier Newsroom.
+In 2020, the Hopewell Fund backed Courier Newsroom.
 The New York Times reported that Courier "published articles favoring Democrats and received millions of dollars from dark money groups.
 It was paid $2.6 million by a nonprofit linked to House Democratic leadership to promote articles."